 There are six standard pet door frame colours you can choose from.
 Black, White, Primrose, Stone Beige, Bronze and Brown.
 The flap itself is clear plastic.

-Advantages of having a dog door or cat door installed:
+Advantages of having a car door or dog door for security screens:

 – Convenience because you don’t have to open and close the door whenever your pet wants to leave the house;